jomavera/budgetApp/README.md

 - `urls.py` file: This file specifies the rendering of urls and API routes

-- `views.py` fiel: Here is the code to render the html templates or deal with Http requests.
+- `views.py` file: Here is the code to render the html templates or deal with Http requests.

+## Instructions

+> WARNINING: This respository is not production ready.
+Django Secret Key is exposed

+1. Run `python manage.py runserver` to start web application in localhost

+2. Got to `localhost:8000` on browser

+3. Register or Log in with the following credientials `user`:jose@example.com `password`: 1234